 STEAM education is fun and engaging because it's relevant.

-STEAM makes learning in the classroom relevant to the world students live in.
-When students are given the choice research, ideate, question, theorise and present in their own way, they take ownership of their learning.The students also tend to communicate their learning and understanding the same way they communicate socially with their friends.
+STEAM makes learning in the classroom relevant to the world learners live in.
+When learners are given the choice research, ideate, question, theorise and present in their own way, they take ownership of their learning.The learners also tend to communicate their learning and understanding the same way they communicate socially with their friends.

-Even when there are elements students need to learn so they can grasp harder concepts later, students can see within STEAM frameworks that there is a point to it all and they're not just learning something because it's in the curriculum.
+Even when there are elements learners need to learn so they can grasp harder concepts later, learners can see within STEAM frameworks that there is a point to it all and they're not just learning something because it's in the curriculum.

 If all else fails, the body builder metaphor works wonders.